Insight: Swiss, facing EU tax pressure, ponder how to attract firms

 “Maybe it’s time to consider changing your location and moving your regional headquarters from Belgium to Zurich,” Swiss press quoted the letter as saying.
 The authority, which confirmed it sent the note, has since apologized.
 “We never intended to offend Belgian feelings or denigrate Belgium as an investment location,” it said.

-Caroline Copley reported from Zurich; Additional reporting by additional reporting by Tom Miles in Geneva, John O'Donnell in Brussels and Richard Mably and Tom Bergin in London; Edited by Sara Ledwith
+Caroline Copley reported from Zurich; Additional reporting by Tom Miles in Geneva, John O'Donnell in Brussels and Richard Mably and Tom Bergin in London; Edited by Sara Ledwith